cimug-org/CIMTool/dev-env-setup.md

 <img src="/assets/img/install-scala-ide-plugin-6.png"  border="1px" style="max-width:100%"/></a>

 ###### Step 9:
-If all was successful a final dialog is displayed asking if you want to restart in order for the plugins to take affect.
+If all was successful a final dialog is displayed asking if you want to restart in order for the plug-ins to take affect.
 Click the "**Restart Now**" button and allow your instance of Eclipse to restart.

 <img src="/assets/img/install-scala-ide-plugin-7.png"  border="1px" style="max-width:100%"/></a>